swch/strivve-docs-nextjs/src/pages/guides/introduction/index.md

 operations.
 CardSavr is PCI-DSS compliant.

 # Development Processes
-The CardSavr service supports your development model with multple environments for each phase of development.
+The CardSavr service supports your development model with multiple environments for each phase of development.
 For example; sandbox, dev, and production environments are configurable.
 For testing, non-production environments are equipped with synthetic sites allowing you to test without impacting live merchant sites.